English 201/202: Writing the First Year: Global Perscpectives of Multilingual Speakers (Stretch I and II)— 4 units (each semester)

 English 204: Effective Literacy Skills for College — 3 units

-Based on the Write to Register recommendation this course should be taken before English 209 and prepares students who are freshmen (not directly from high school) with the academic literacy, grammar editing and critical thinking skills needed for success in university course work.
+Based on the Advising Module recommendation, this course should be taken before English 209 and prepares students who are freshmen (not directly from high school) with the academic literacy, grammar editing and critical thinking skills needed for success in university course work.
 Students practice academic reading and writing skills such as annotation summarizing, paraphrasing and outlining, and writing short essays.
 The students also focus on grammar in written texts.
 Repeatable for credit.

 English 212: Advanced Grammar for Composition — 3 units

-Based on the Write to Register recommendation this course should be taken before English 209 and is for students who need to improve the grammatical accuracy of their writing.
+Based on the Advising Module recommendation this course should be taken before English 209 and is for students who need to improve the grammatical accuracy of their writing.
 Students write short papers in class and at home in response to selected readings.
 Then grammar review is provided on problematic and advanced grammatical structures.
 Students work individually and in small groups on accuracy and proofreading skills.
 Repeatable for credit.

 English 209: Writing the First Year: Global Perscpectives of Multilingual Speakers — 3 units